RustAudio/vst-rs/README.md

 [![dependency status](https://deps.rs/repo/github/rust-dsp/rust-vst/status.svg)](https://deps.rs/repo/github/rust-dsp/rust-vst)
 [![Telegram Chat][tg-img]][tg-url]

-rust-vst is a library for creating VST plugins in tje Rust programming language.
+rust-vst is a library for creating VST plugins in the Rust programming language.

 This library is a work in progress, and as such it does not yet implement all functionality.
 It can create basic VST plugins without an editor interface.